balciemrah/TME_Analyzer_20240320/README.md

 `Load Folder` is specifically designed for loading outputs of Vectra imaging, where images with "_component_data.tif" ending are loaded, with the options of combining images, stitching them (based on their coordinates outputted from the Vectra imaging platform) and downscaling.

 ### Threshold Foreground
-The first step of the image analysis is to discriminate the tissue from non tissue.
+The first step of the image analysis is to discriminate the tissue from non-tissue.
 You can reach the foreground thresholding through `Image Analysis -> Threshold` Foreground, or by clicking `Threshold Foreground` in the toolbar.

 This will open a new window with the name Foreground Selection, where on the left you see the image, and the right a histogram, belonging to the first channel, and under it a number of options and levels.
 The histogram is clickable and allows you to update the thresholds for foreground.
-At the top in the toolbar, you also see a `Adaptive Threshold` preceded by an unclicked checkbox and a default value of 100.
+At the top in the toolbar, you also see an `Adaptive Threshold` preceded by an unclicked checkbox and a default value of 100.
 Now change this value to 1000 and click the checkbox.
-This should change the histogram displayed at the right, but not affect the image.
+This should change the histogram displayed at the right and the image mask, but not the original image.
 What this option does is it subtracts the original image uniform filtered by the value displayed here from the original image.
-This is the background correction that is used through our analysis.
+This in principle corrects for any uneven background illumination and is the background correction that is used through our analysis.
 Whenever you change the size of the `Adaptive Threshold` you need to unclick and click the checkbox again to activate the new size.

 Now that you know how to generate histograms of background corrected image, let's assign some thresholds.
 When you hover in the histogram area, you can see the location of your cursor at the top of the histogram.
 The x-values will be the thresholds selected.
 You assign the thresholds by click-and-drag on the histogram.
 When you do so, you will realize that the image will change, where the non-tissue will be displayed grayish, and tissue display will remain the same.
 Once you are satisfied with the foreground of a selected channel, you can press `Add Mask` at the right, and this will then show the range of the histogram you have selected.
 Note that if the upper boundary of the range you selected is higher than the maximum value in the image, infinity will be assigned to the upper boundary instead.
 If you are not happy with the channel selected, you can always press `Remove Mask`, which will remove the current channel.
 You can switch between channels by the dropdown menu under the histogram.
 Note that when the channel is changes, it will change also the `Adaptive Threshold` to the saved settings for individual channels.
 In  case there was no prior saving, this means the `Adaptive Threshold` will be set to 100 and turned off.